nccandiotti/angular-the-complete-guide/README.md

 - in stylesUrl can also reference multiple style sheet
 - can ALSO eliminate styleUrls property and make a styles(plural) property, in array can write strings of inline styles
 - **cannot use inline and external files**

+### Selectors

+- should be **unique**
+- cannot select by id or pseudoselectors
+- typically create elements and select by elements